 CTV Cable has an excellent selection of blockbuster movies.
 Enjoy the trailers and reviews of our faves.
 Be sure to check CTV Cable for the full movie lineup and exact times.

-The Purge (2013)
+The Guilt Trip (2013)

 Silent Hill Revelation (2013)